Treatment to relieve pressure and pain in your wrist.

 Carpal tunnel surgery is a quick procedure in which your surgeon opens the carpal tunnel and cuts your transverse carpal ligament.
 This ligament sits across the front of your wrist and connects the small bones in your wrist, helping to form your carpal tunnel.

-Carpal tunnel surgery can be done using open or keyhole surgery.
-Open surgery involves making one incision (cut) in your wrist, so the surgeon can open the carpal tunnel and cut the ligament.
+Open surgery involves making one cut in your wrist so the surgeon can open the carpal tunnel and cut the ligament.

 How long does carpal tunnel surgery take?